 - A. Voting shall be carried out by the Fidelity International ("Fidelity") proxy voting teams with non-routine proposals or other special circumstances also being evaluated by the appropriate Fidelity analyst or portfolio manager.
-All votes are subject to the authority of the Chief Investment Officers of Fidelity. - B. Fidelity will vote all equity securities where there is a regulatory obligation for us to do so or where the expected benefit of voting outweighs the expected costs. - C. Except as set forth in these guidelines Fidelity will usually vote in favour of incumbent directors and in favour of routine proposals. - D. Fidelity will vote to abstain on proposals if it is deemed to be in the best interest of investors or when the necessary information has not been provided.
+All votes are subject to the authority of the Chief Investment Officers of Fidelity. - B. We will seek to vote all equity securities where possible.
+In certain special situations we may determine not to submit a vote where the cost in our view outweighs the associated benefits. - C. Except as set forth in these guidelines Fidelity will usually vote in favour of incumbent directors and in favour of routine proposals. - D. Fidelity will vote to abstain on proposals if it is deemed to be in the best interest of investors or when the necessary information has not been provided.
 In certain limited circumstances Fidelity may also vote to abstain in order to send a cautionary message to a company. - E. In instances where there may be a conflict with Fidelity's own interests we will either vote in accordance with the recommendation of our principal third party research provider, or if no recommendation is available, we will either not vote or abstain in accordance with local regulations. - F. Fidelity's proxy voting group will not vote at shareholder meetings of any Fidelity® funds unless specifically instructed by a client. - G. Voting decisions will be made on a case by case basis and will take account of the prevailing local market standards and best practice.